 Before you have the conversation, it’s important to confirm you’re legally allowed to work with another agent, or if you’re stuck with your current one.

-What You Can Expect From A Good REALTOR®
+What Can You Expect From A Good REALTOR®?

 As a home buyer, your real estate agent, also known as a buyer’s agent, will be your expert source of information at every step on your journey to homeownership.
 The buyer’s agent helps prospective homeowners find a home in their budget, with their needs and desires and has expert knowledge of local market value.
 They’ll help you save money and get you into a home you feel excited about.